How you're paid

 If you both claim Universal Credit, you’ll get one payment each month for your household.

-If you live in a ‘full service’ area in Scotland and you’ve chosen to be paid twice monthly, you’ll receive 2 payments each month for your household.
+If you live in Scotland and you’ve chosen to be paid twice monthly, you’ll receive 2 payments each month for your household.

 Phone the Universal Credit helpline if you’re worried about getting access to this money.

-How often your employer pays you can affect your Universal Credit.
+How often you’re paid can affect your Universal Credit

 If you’re paid once a month on the same date and nothing changes in your earnings, then your Universal Credit amount should stay the same.